Eguarboost/Eguarboost/README.md

+> The project will soon have its own name.
 # Attention
 Please note that these modules will not work on the Hyper OS 2.0 stove.
 Otherwise, you will break your system.
 # Redmi-no-12-pro5g-modul-magisk